raspberrypilearning/rock-band/en/step_9.md

                                     "D"
                                 ],
             "correct"       :   "A",
-            "explanation"   :   "When this sprite clicked detect clicking on the sprite and the change costume block changes the spries appearance.", },
+            "explanation"   :   "The change costume block is below the block to detect sprite clicks.", },

     ];